The alternative assets industry is expected to reach $14 trillion by 2023.

 Individuals seek P2P loans when they’ve been turned away from traditional banking routes.
 In most cases, this is because they have a lower credit score and a higher risk of default.
 To mitigate this risk, you can add a credit score baseline to weed out any loanees you’re uncomfortable loaning to.

 Real assets are tangible assets with intrinsic value such as real estate, oil, racehorses, etc. Luxury items and collectibles such as art and vintage cars also fall into this category.
 As these investments are relatively unaffected by fluctuations in the public market, they can be used to balance your portfolio’s risk.

-Few platforms that allow you to invest in real assets include: Fundrise and Diversyfund (for real estate), RallyRd (for cars), and Masterworks (for artwork).
+A few platforms that allow you to invest in real assets include Fundrise and Diversyfund (for real estate).

 How You Make Money